 What is anxiety?

-To feel some level of anxiety at times throughout life is normal.
-However, for some people, feelings of anxiety are more frequent, and affect their daily lives.
-If you find yourself frequently plagued by anxious, low moods you may be suffering from anxiety, depression, or perhaps a combination of the two.
-Anxiety may cause feelings of irritability, dizziness, nervousness and tension.
-Anxiety can also cause women to miss periods.
-Anxiety affects one in 20 people, and is more common in women than men.
-It becomes a matter of real concern if feelings of high anxiety are frequent or severe.
+To feel anxious at times throughout life is normal.
+But sometimes anxiety becomes problematic if it is frequent or affects daily life.
+If you find yourself frequently plagued by anxious feelings and low moods you may be suffering from anxiety, depression, or perhaps a combination of the two.
+Anxiety disorders affect one in 20 people, and is more common in women than men.
+One third of adolescents reportedly live with anxiety problems (1).
+Anxiety can take many forms, from Generalised Anxiety Disorder (GAD), to social anxiety.

 Characteristic of most of these symptoms is an overproduction of adrenalin.
-Those with generalised anxiety disorder (GAD) may feel constantly restless, have difficulty concentrating, suffer from a sense of dread, and be impatient.
-Heart palpitations, shaking and sweating are common physical symptoms when someone is apprehensive of oncoming anxiety.
-This unfortunately promotes further production of adrenalin, thus creating a vicious cycle.
-Anxiety can therefore become a long-term issue which vastly impacts on the sufferer’s lifestyle and relationships.
+The symptoms when experienced unfortunately promote further production of adrenalin, thus creating a vicious cycle.
+Anxiety can therefore become a long-term issue which significantly affects our lifestyle and relationships.

 Situational anxiety is often an acute reaction to stress.
 Symptoms may appear before or after the stressful situation.
 This can occur at times of severe life stress, such as a bereavement or following an accident, but also in more common situations such as an upcoming exam, presentation or interview.
 In these cases the symptoms of anxiety tend to calm down within a few hours of the event, but for some people the symptoms and the accompanying feelings may linger for longer.